Wills Power of Attorney Legal Advice How it Works Pricing

 Summary

 End of life planning is a vital part of a comprehensive Estate Plan.
 It sets out a clear roadmap for your family and friends to follow when you reach the final stage of your life.
-It is an important way to guarantee you will have the best quality of life, on your own terms, when you start to lose your faculties.

-Organising your affairs up front doesn’t just mean simply creating a will and forgetting about it.
-It should involve thinking about medical and housing decisions in the event you fall ill, and appointing someone to oversee those decisions when you can’t do it yourself.
-It can also be helpful to arrange your own funeral and burial decisions yourself.
-If you put in the hard work early on, it can reduce some of the burdens on yourself and your loved ones when the time comes.
+Organising your affairs up front doesn't just mean simply creating a Will and forgetting about it.
+It should involve thinking about medical and housing decisions in the event you fall ill, and appointing someone to oversee those decisions when you can't do it yourself.

 Last updated 22nd February 2022